“No Good” cover by Hidden Citizens feat. Rånya

 Then she was gone.

 They were drawn together like magnets after that, when their ships happened to bring them into the same system.
 Each time was just like that first night together.
 A game, a competition, one-upping each other until they collapsed, spent in a tangle on whatever flat surface would have them.
-She’d roll away and clip her holster back on, and he’d pour her a drink.
+She’d roll away and clip her holster back on, and he’d pour them both a drink.
 And they’d sit naked together, staring out the window, watching whatever city they were in come to life.

 But they couldn’t exist in daylight together.
 There were too many debts owed, too many distractions and glares from the skyscrapers stabbing into the stratosphere.
 There was something about darkness, about night, about the velvet silence of the city that let them surface for each other.
 It thrilled him—but it also scared him.
 And so he ran, into the arms of someone else.